microsoft/service-fabric-healer/Documentation/Using.md

 Mitigate(MetricName="CpuPercent", MetricValue=?MetricValue) :- ?MetricValue >= 20,
 	GetRepairHistory(?repairCount, TimeWindow=01:00:00),
 	?repairCount < 5,
-	RestartCodePackage().
+	RestartCodePackage(), !.
 ```
-***Problem***: I want to check the observed value for the supplied resource metric (Cpu, Disk, Memory, etc.) and ensure the we are within the specified run interval before running the RestartCodePackage repair on any service belonging to the specified Application that FabricObserver is monitoring.
+***Problem***: I want to check the value for the supplied resource metric (CpuPercent) and ensure that the repair for the target app has not run more than 5 times in the last 1 hour before running the RestartCodePackage repair on any service belonging to the specified app.

 ***Solution***:
 ```